What can you do to stay in your home if you are not working or earning any money?

 If you’ve waited for two months for the sale of your house to go through, a last-minute collapse of the deal could leave you helpless — making repossession unavoidable.
 However, there is another way.

-Selling your home to a house buying service
+You are selling your home to a house buying service.

-A home buying service such as Flying Homes will value your property based on its features and current market conditions.
-You’ll get a fair offer that won’t change at the last minute — it’s then your choice to accept or not.
-If you do accept, there are several benefits of doing so:
+A home buying service will value your property based on its features and current market conditions.
+You may get a fair offer that won’t change at the last minute — it’s then your choice to accept or not.
+If you do buy, there are several benefits of doing so:

 - You don’t need to market your property.